-Florence is one of my favorite cities – it is so beautiful and full of history.
+Florence is one of my favorite cities.
+It is so beautiful and full of history.
 Whether you’re a history buff, an art lover, a foodie, or simply someone who is just looking to explore, there’s no shortage of amazing and unique things to do in Florence.
 In this list, you’ll find popular attractions like the iconic Duomo and unique experiences like a pasta-making class or visiting the world’s oldest pharmacy.
-Florence is a city that never stops surprising you. so, grab a glass of wine as you glance over these unique things to do in Florence.
+Florence is a city that never stops surprising you.
+So, grab a glass of wine as you glance over these unique things to do in Florence.

 Where to Stay in Florence

-It is recommended to stay in the Historic Centre of Florence since you’ll be within walking distance of all the touristic areas.
+It is recommended to stay in the Historic Centre of Florence since you’ll be within walking distance of all the tourist areas.
 Below are some hotels where we stayed, ranging from affordable pricing to luxury options.

 Il Salviatino – Luxury Italian Villa

 If you’re looking for a unique luxury experience, Il Salviatino is where you’ll want to stay.
 It is one of the best hotels in Florence and a private Italian villa.
 Il Salviatino is nestled in the rolling Tuscan hills and has amazing views of the surrounding nature and of the Duomo.
 It also has many amenities like a pool, a rooftop terrace, a spa, a fitness center, and more.
-It is within a 5-minute drive from the city center – a shuttle service to the city center and to and from the airport is available for the guests.
-We absolutely loved it there.
-And after a couple of nights, we switched to the Mercure Firenze Centro Hotel, to experience the city center of Florence.

 Mercure Firenze Centro